Errorname/prismapizza/README.md

 ## Steps

-- 1/ Presentation of GraphQL and Prisma 4min
+- 1/ Presentation of GraphQL and Prisma
-- 2/ Show frontend of the livecode project 1min
+- 2/ Show frontend of the livecode project
-- 3/ Install and run prisma 1min
+- 3/ Install and run Prisma
-- 4/ Presentation of the playground (insert datas, show queries and mutations) 4min
+- 4/ Presentation of the playground (insert datas, show queries and mutations)
+- 5/ Write backend
-- 5/ Plug frontend on backend 8min
+- 6/ Plug frontend on backend
-- 6/ Finish talk.
+- 7/ Finish talk.
 Eat pizzas.
-2min

 ## Presentation navigation